AdobeXD/plugin-samples/Guides/how-to-display-an-image-guide/README.md

-# How to display an image
+# How to show an image in the modal UI
-This sample describes how an XD plugin can invoke the default file picker and generate an export rendition of the selected Artboard.
+This sample shows how to add an image in the modal UI.

 <!-- Image or GIF if necessary -->
 <!-- ![PLUGINNAME]() -->